takeyamajp/docker-postfix/README.md

 Port 25 is disabled by default.
 Set DISABLE_SMTP_AUTH_ON_PORT_25 to false If you want to use it.

 ## SSL certificates
-The self-signed certificate will be created automatically.
+The self-signed certificate will be created automatically into the volume '/ssl_certs', and it can be added to your OS (e.g. Windows, Linux, iOS, and Android) as the root certificate in order to avoid warnings on your mail clients.
-If you have a valid server certificate, mount the volume '/ssl_certs' and replace the existing certificate with yours.
+If you have a valid server certificate, replace that with yours.

 ## DKIM keys
 The public key will be displayed on 'docker logs'.